Zeioth/dooku.nvim/README.md

 If you have the option `auto_setup` enabled, and you are running `:DookuGenerate` on your project for the first time, you will have to run the command two times.
 One for auto setup to kick in, and a second one to actually generate the docs.

 ## FAQ
 * **Explain `:DookuAutoSetup` to me in detail**: All this command do is to clone a repo `clone_config_repo` into a dir `clone_to_dir` inside your project root, and then run a command `clone_cmd_post` to copy the files from the cloned repo to another location, if needed.
-Normally you don't need to touch any of these options, but you can.
-This is useful in two scenarios: When you prefer to use your own repo instead of the default ones, and if your are working with a project that don't follow the directory naming conventions for documentation generators.
+Normally you don't need to touch any of these options.

 ## Credits
 This is a lua port of the vim plugin [vim-dooku](https://github.com/Zeioth/vim-dooku).